Dear BelPres family and friends

 These are just two stories from over 500 mothers who are so grateful for the nutrition project, not only for how it has changed their children’s health, but also for how it has brought families of all tribes closer.

-Truly amazing things are happening with the reconciliation work of our multi-tribal team.
+Truly amazing things are happening with the reconciliation work of the multi-tribal team.
 In addition to hosting gatherings and traveling from village to village to spread the Gospel, the Congolese in-country team produces and broadcasts a weekly radio show to 45,000 people.
 People hear the ministry’s message of reconciliation, love, and forgiveness and are finding hope.
 Displaced people are returning home, and when they arrive, feel welcome and safe.

 This is the story of Binwa from Babembe tribe.
 She fled the area because she was afraid of being killed by armed groups.
 When she heard the reconciliation message on local radio - that people must forgive one another and live together without discrimination - she decided to return, but still feared being killed or betrayed.
 To her relief, when she arrived in Minembwe she was well received by New Hope staff and all the tribes.
 She was even added to the list of mothers taking SOSOMA porridge.
 She feels forgiveness for everybody, laughs and shares food with all tribes and now counts many as friends.

 Hallelujah!
 God is doing amazing things through this ministry.
 And so much of what is happening is due to BelPres congregation’s generosity.
 As we continue our work, a group of Bel Pres/New Hope Revival members are working diligently with the people in the Congo.
-Currently we are finishing the building of the community hall where more reconciliation and worship activities can take place.
-One of our next steps is to build a vocational school.
+Currently they are finishing the building of the community hall where more reconciliation and worship activities can take place.
+One of the next steps is to build a vocational school.

 There are so many more stories, and so much more to say.
 Check back soon for more updates or subscribe to our newsletter to have them delivered to your inbox.
 Together, we can bring God’s love and healing to our brothers and sisters in East Congo.